When you are looking for nameplates, you are faced with a series of choices. You have to select the sizing, shape, design, process, and material.

 - Cable Ties

-Stainless Embossed Tags
+Stainless Embossed Nameplates

 Keep in mind that other materials such as aluminum can also be used for embossing if it better fits the application.

-What are Brass Tags Used For?
+What are Brass Nameplates Used For?

-Brass tags are often used in plumbing and electrical applications.
+Brass nameplates are often used in plumbing and electrical applications.
 This is due to its ability to handle water and electrical environments well.
 The material is highly durable, and has a long lasting life.
 It is softer than other metals, which can have a substantial impact on usage.

 Compared to other nameplate substrates, brass is on par for durability.
 Unlike aluminum, brass is much heavier.
 While stainless steel and aluminum will maintain their appearance over their life span, brass will discolor, wear, and tarnish.
 However, this is seen as a pro or a con depending on your usage and preferences.